 Not only do tracking-based ads fail to convince us to do a damn thing 99.xx+% of the time, but we’re also not buying something most of the time as well.

-As incentive alignments go, adtech’s failure to serve the actual interests of its targets verges on the absolute.
-(It’s no coincidence that more than a year ago, 1.7 billion people were already blocking ads online.)
+As incentive alignments go, adtech’s failure to serve the actual interests of its targets verges on absolute.
+(It’s no coincidence that more than a year ago, up to 1.7 billion people were already blocking ads online.)

 And hell, what they do also isn’t really advertising, even though it’s called that.
 It’s direct marketing, which gives us junk mail and is the model for spam.
 (For more on this, see Separating Advertising’s Wheat and Chaff.)

 Privacy is not something given to us by companies or governments, no matter how well they do Privacy by Design or craft their privacy policies.
-It simply can’t work.
+Top-down privacy simply can’t work.

 In the physical world we got privacy tech and norms before we got privacy law.
 In the networked world we got the law first.
 That’s why the GDPR has caused so much confusion.
-It’s the regulatory cart in front of the technology horse.
-In the absence of privacy tech, we also failed to get and the norms that would normally and naturally guide lawmaking.
+Good and helpful though it may be, it is the regulatory cart in front of the technology horse.
+In the absence of privacy tech, we also failed to get the norms that would normally and naturally guide lawmaking.